 711 licenses are not available for students who work for private law firms.
 The 711 license is available for work with: (1) a legal aid bureau, legal assistance program, organization or clinic chartered by the State of Illinois or approved by a law school approved by the American Bar Association.
 (2) the Office of the Public Defender, or (3) a law office of the state or any of its subdivisions.

 A Juris Doctor student currently in good standing who has earned credits that represent at least one-half (43 credits) of the credits required for graduation (86 credits) may be eligible for a 711 license.

-- The Office of Student Affairs will verify your information, obtain the dean’s signature and submit your application to the Administrative Office of the Illinois Supreme Court.
+The Office of Student Affairs will verify your information and email the form to the dean to complete Section C. The Dean’s Office will email your application to the Administrative Office of the Illinois Supreme Court (AOIC).